sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### Can you support browser profiles for the [Arc](https://thebrowser.company) browser? {#arc}

 The Arc browser is based on Chrome, so you may think that it should just work with browser profiles in Velja.
 Unfortunately, Arc doesn't yet support the `--profile-directory` command-line flag.
-So while Velja is able to fetch the profiles, it's not able to actually use them.
+So while Velja can fetch the profiles, it's not able to actually use them.

 I recommend sending them feedback about this.
 Either through the feedback button in Arc or at [hello@thebrowser.company](mailto:hello@thebrowser.company).